bowhan/piPipes/README.md

 Visit our [Wiki Page](https://github.com/bowhan/piPipes/wiki) for more details on how to install the genome, run each pipeline, and interpretate the output.

 ##INSTALL
-**piPipes** is written in Bash, C/C++, Perl, Python and R. It currently only works under Linux environment.
+**piPipes** is written in Bash, C/C++, Perl, Python, HTML/Javascript and R. It currently only works under Linux environment.

 ***
 ### C/C++